donejs/donejs/tutorials/organizing.md

 add specific functionality around listing and editing videos (such as a thumbnail editor).

 This is application specific functionality and belongs in the application folder.
-We'll put it in a controller for each type:
+We'll encapsulate it in a controller for each type:

     \cms
-      \articles - functionality in the articles tab
+      \articles - the articles tab
-      \images   - functionality in the images tab
+      \images   - the images tab
-      \videos   - functionality in the videos tab
+      \videos   - the videos tab
       \models
       \views
       cms.js